Opinion | The accords between Israel and Arab states are the positive byproduct of an otherwise failed U.S. strategy

-In essence, the “Abraham Accords,” as the White House styled them, were a byproduct of Mr. Trump’s lopsided Middle East strategy, which has centered on unconditional support for Israel, Saudi Arabia and other Gulf Sunni states and is primarily aimed at crushing Iran.
+In essence, the “Abraham Accords,” as the White House styled them, were a byproduct of Mr. Trump’s lopsided Middle East strategy, which has centered on unconditional support for Israel, Saudi Arabia and other Gulf Sunni states, and is primarily aimed at crushing Iran.
 While the recognition of Israel by two already-friendly regimes is welcome, the more consequential results of the policy, especially if it continues beyond January, are likely to be negative.
 Those include the reinforcement of harsh authoritarian rulers; the deepening of U.S. entanglement in a sectarian conflict among Sunni and Shiite regimes; and the marginalization of the issue on which Israel’s future most depends: relations with the Palestinians.

 The White House ceremony was designed to bolster Mr. Trump’s reelection prospects, which is something the Persian Gulf leaders and Israeli Prime Minister Benjamin Netanyahu all have an interest in doing.
 More than any previous president, Mr. Trump has lavished attention and support on the Arab monarchies.
 He has backed their disastrous war in Yemen, sold them weapons over congressional objections and excused their brutal domestic oppression.
 To Mr. Netanyahu, he gifted the move of the U.S. Embassy to Jerusalem without asking anything in return.